-In 2013 at Wynnum State High School, a dedicated rolls administration officer managed the recording and following up of absences with the support of PROUD Coordinators and the Administration Team.
+In 2014 at Wynnum State High School, a dedicated rolls administration officer managed the recording and following up of absences with the support of PROUD Coordinators and the Administration Team.

-In 2013, rolls were marked each lesson using the ID Attend online system.
+In 2014, rolls were marked each lesson using the ID Attend online system.
 Follow up occurred daily when a student had an unexplained absence.
 A text message alert system was used to notify parents.
-A range of new proactive strategies were developed and introduction in 2013.
 The introduction of PROUD Coordinators has impacted positively on school attendance as they will closely monitor attendance and directly notify parents of any extended unexplained lateness or absence.
-These efforts have seen a reduction in non-attendance that is expected to be carried forward into 2013.
+These efforts have seen a reduction in non-attendance that is expected to be carried forward into 2015.

-National Assessment Program - Literacy and Numeracy (NAPLAN) results - our reading, writing, spelling, grammar and punctuation, and numeracy results for the Years 3, 5, 7 and 9.
+National Assessment Program - Literacy and Numeracy (NAPLAN) results - our reading, writing, spelling, grammar and punctuation, and numeracy results for the Years 3, 5, 7, and 9.